gentics/demoportal/README.md

     </activeProfiles>
 ```

-## Setup ##

-1. Import all projects and invoke project clean
+* Import all projects and invoke project clean

-2. Create a new Apache Tomcat 7 server instance and add the following webapps:
+* Create a new Apache Tomcat 7 server instance and add the following webapps:

-* demoportal-webapp
+** demoportal-webapp
-* demoportal-portalnode-webapp
+** demoportal-portalnode-webapp
-* demoportal-genticsimagestore-webapp
+** demoportal-genticsimagestore-webapp

-3. Add the following argument to your Server VM Arguments:
+* Add the following argument to your Server VM Arguments:

 ```
   -Dworkspace.dir=${workspace_loc}